SpadeQ22/portfolio-maker-repo/README.md

 - 🥅 2020 Goals: Contribute more to Open Source projects

 I developed this software to fix the hard time students have, just to make their Portfolio for each subject including all (assignments, quizzes, etc...).
-And came up with the portfolio-maker software which take care of you and does everything from downloading your files automatically from the LMS to creating your full portfolio with your templates and documents all filled and ready to deliver with just few clicks !
+And came up with the portfolio-maker software; which takes care of you and does everything from downloading your files automatically from the LMS to creating your full portfolio with your templates and documents all filled and ready to deliver with just a few clicks !
 ### Connect with me:

 [<img align="left" alt="codeSTACKr | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin_omar]